Are you on the hunt for a coconut yogurt recipe that’s thick and easy? Me too.

 Ferment coconut butter.

-And that’s it.
-That’s the secret to this #thiqq raw coconut yogurt with all the natural curves and body you’ve been dreaming of.
+That’s the secret to this #thiqq raw coconut yogurt with all the fluff you’ve been dreaming of.

 What I learned from fermenting coconut meat in my shower

-Not to date myself or anything, but literally 10 years ago I was fermenting blended coconut meat in my shower because I lived in a tiny studio at the tippy top of the Los Angeles mountains – with no kitchen – and that stuff will explode on you.
+Not to date myself or anything, but literally 10 years ago I was fermenting blended coconut meat in my shower because I lived in a tiny studio at the tippy top of the Los Angeles mountains – with no kitchen.

 In those days, I would get young green coconuts, open them, and ferment both the coconut water and the meat.
 Using the Body Ecology starter, coconut water became kefir.
 And with a little splash of kefir or starter culture, you could ferment the coconut meat too.

 Fermenting all those bubbling jars of kefir and coconut meat taught me a couple things.
 For starters, coconut water and meat are naturally sweet.
 Which means that they’re easy to ferment since any starter culture you use – whether it’s a probiotic capsule or the Body Ecology starter – will need to feed on sugar.

 It also taught me that coconut meat – and by extension coconut butter – is fatty and fibrous.
 Fiber is fodder for microbes and this is exactly why you can ferment coconut butter.
 Because it’s fibrous.

 When you ferment the meat from a young coconut, it’s smooth and thick.